balena-io/balena-cli-masterclass/README.md

 In a multicontainer environment, it may quickly become difficult for an engineer to determine whether their code is working, especially if many services are all outputting log information.
-In these cases, filtering log output via service is possible, by using the `--service` switch:
+In these cases, filtering log output via service is possible, by using the `--service` switch (we've also used the `--nocache` option here to force a rebuild and restart, else we wouldn't see any other logs as the service wouldn't have changed):
 ```
-$ balena push 827b231.local --service main
+$ balena push 827b231.local --service main --nocache
 [Info]    Starting build on device 827b231.local
 [Info]    Creating default composition with source: .
 [Build]   [main] Step 1/8 : FROM balenalib/fincm3-node:8